House-of-IoT/ExternalController/README.md

  select amount of devices that have direct relationship in action execution.
  The external controller is a implemenetation of the concept [ChainControlling](https://github.com/House-of-IoT/HOI-GeneralServer/blob/master/Docs/ChainControlling.MD).

- A good usage fore the external controller would be a smart irrigation system or basically when one device needs to trigger an action of another device based on its own data.
+ A good usage for the external controller would be a smart irrigation system or basically when one device needs to trigger an action of another device based on its own data.

  # Example